deerbo/ResonanceOfSleep/README.md

-Resonance of Sleep transports you to a fantasy bedroom where you can experience different audio and sounds studied to induce relaxation and sleep.
+Description: Resonance of Sleep transports you to a fantasy bedroom where you can experience different audio and sounds studied to induce relaxation and sleep.
 Only press space to change scenes, and look around with a mouse.